gro-david/lasso/README.md

  - Customization of dashboard commands, like network management, bluetooth, or a system monitor.
 Anything goes that has a shell or a TUI
  - Status in the launcher instead of a seperate bar, (eg: volume, battery, backlight or keyboard language)
  - Window switching in niri
  - Custom tools for managing Bluetooth and WiFi connections is included.
-The fit the theme and style of FUSE.
+The fit the theme and style of LASSO.
 The can be started by starting the respective files in the modules directory.

 ### Normal mode:
 ![image](https://github.com/user-attachments/assets/e6cb6053-d83e-4861-a44b-1a7244e94dec)